vedph/cadmus-doc/migration/graph/mappings.md

 In this sample we have two events:

-- the birth of Petrarch in 1304 at Arezzo from ser Petracco and Eletta Cangiani;
+- the birth of Petrarch in 1304 at Arezzo from ser Petracco and Eletta Canigiani;
 - the death of Petrarch at Arquà in 1374.

 ### Sample Data